 Official transcripts must be sent directly from your high school to Ursuline and can be mailed to Ursuline, attn: Processing Center or emailed to firstname.lastname@example.org.
 To check the status of your high school transcript, log into your Admitted Student Portal.

 As a resident student, you’ll quickly come to appreciate all of the reasons that residence hall living enhances your college experience.
 Resident students access outstanding leadership opportunities, live in proximity to each other, their professors, and the plethora of campus resources available to support your success at Ursuline.
 Socially, the Ursuline atmosphere is empowering and engaging.
 You’ll be right in the middle of all the excitement!
 To check your official housing preference (resident or commuter), log into your Admitted Student Portal.

 Additionally, your housing contract, roommate survey, and more from the Residence Life and Housing Office will be sent to you after your housing status has been assessed.
 This review happens closer to when you'll begin classes, typically May, and you will be notified of housing availability via email.
-In order to begin the housing process, you must submit your deposit before the Priority Housing Deadline of June 1, 2021.
-Housing assignments will be announced in July 2021.
+In order to begin the housing process, you must submit your deposit before the Priority Housing Deadline of June 1, 2024.
+Housing assignments will be announced in late.

 For more information about living on campus, visit ursuline.edu/student-life.

 Over the summer you will also want to finalize your financial aid plans.
 Be sure that Ursuline has received your FAFSA and that you have reviewed your financial aid offer.
 Complete any additional paperwork requested on your offer (extra copies can be found here) and complete your entrance loan counseling if needed.

 Your first invoice will be emailed to your Ursuline email in July or after your classes are schedule, whichever comes first.

 Welcome Weekend and move-in will begin on Friday, August 23rd.
 The fun continues on Sunday, August 25th.